 In 2020, Grant County, NM had a population of 27.4k people with a median age of 46.5 and a median household income of $37,453.
 Between 2019 and 2020 the population of Grant County, NM declined from 27,669 to 27,391, a −1% decrease and its median household income declined from $37,843 to $37,453, a −1.03% decrease.

 The 5 largest ethnic groups in Grant County, NM are White (Non-Hispanic) (45.7%), White (Hispanic) (39.6%), Two+ (Hispanic) (7.2%), Other (Hispanic) (2.96%), and American Indian & Alaska Native (Non-Hispanic) (1.93%).

 None of the households in Grant County, NM reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 98.2% of the residents in Grant County, NM are U.S. citizens.

-The largest universities in Grant County, NM are Western New Mexico University, with 640 graduates, N/A, with N/A graduates, and N/A, with N/A graduates.
+The largest universities in Grant County, NM are Western New Mexico University (771 degrees awarded in 2020).

-The median property value in Grant County, NM is $135,000, and the homeownership rate is 74.4%.
-Most people in Grant County, NM commute by Drove Alone, and the average commute time is 15.5 minutes.
-The average car ownership in Grant County, NM is 2 cars per household.
+In 2020, the median property value in Grant County, NM was $127,100, and the homeownership rate was 66.4%.
+Most people in Grant County, NM drove alone to work, and the average commute time was 17.2 minutes.
+The average car ownership in Grant County, NM was 2 cars per household.